 1980 - Belo is ordained as a priest on 26 July.

-1981 - He returns to East Timor as director of Fatumaca College.
+1981 - He returns to East Timor to work as director of the Fatumaca Technical School.
+The school is managed by the Salesians.

-Following his appointment to the position on 21 March he becomes the effective leader of the Catholic Church in East Timor and one of the principal spokesmen for the East Timorese people.
+1983 - Belo is appointed as Apostolic Administrator of the Dili Diocese, the larger of East Timor's two Catholic dioceses.
+The appointment makes him the effective leader of the Catholic Church in East Timor and one of the principal representatives for the East Timorese people.

 1991 - On 12 November, at the Santa Cruz cemetery in Dili, Indonesian troops shoot and kill 271 unarmed Timorese attending the funeral of a young Timorese killed during an earlier demonstration.
-The so-called 'Dili Massacre' receives worldwide coverage.
+Bishop Belo provides sanctuary to over 250 people fleeing the massacre and personally escorts many home.
+In the aftermath, he campaigns for reforms to the military and the dismissal of two generals.

 The international community responds to the incident by suspending or threatening to suspend aid to Indonesia, prompting Suharto to appoint a national investigation commission to look into the incident.

-1992 - Resistance leader Xanana Gusmao is captured in Dili by the Indonesian military on 20 November and charged with subversion.
-On 21 May he is sentenced to life imprisonment in Jakarta's Cipinang jail for having, according to the presiding judge, "disturbed the life of East Timorese."
+1992 - East Timor resistance leader Xanana Gusmao is captured in Dili by the Indonesian military on 20 November and charged with subversion.
+On 21 May he is sentenced to life imprisonment in Jakarta's Cipinang jail for having, according to the presiding judge, "disturbed the life of East Timorese".
 The sentence is later commuted to 20 years.

-1993 - In March the US begins to support critics of Indonesia's rule in East Timor.
+1993 - The international community begins to question Indonesia's rule in East Timor.
 The UN Human Rights Commission adopts a resolution expressing "deep concern" at human rights violations by Indonesia in East Timor.
 In May the administration of US President Bill Clinton places Indonesia on a human rights "watch" list.
 When Suharto meets Clinton in Tokyo in July concerns are raised about the East Timor human rights issue.

-1994 - Belo outlines his concern for the people of East Timor in an open letter, calling on Indonesia to reduce its military presence, expand the civil rights of citizens, and allow East Timor to either hold a democratic referendum on self-determination or be granted special territorial status.
+1994 - Bishop Belo issues an open letter calling on Indonesia to reduce its military presence in East Timor, expand the civil rights of citizens, and allow East Timor to either hold a democratic referendum on self-determination or be granted special territorial status.

-1996 - In October Belo and José Ramos-Horta are awarded the Nobel Peace Prize for "their work towards a just and peaceful solution to the conflict in East Timor."
+1996 - In October Bishop Belo and José Ramos-Horta are awarded the Nobel Peace Prize for "their work towards a just and peaceful solution to the conflict in East Timor".

 "Carlos Belo, bishop of East Timor, has been the foremost representative of the people of East Timor," the Norwegian Nobel Committee says.
 "At the risk of his own life, he has tried to protect his people from infringements by those in power.
 In his efforts to create a just settlement based on his people's right to self-determination, he has been a constant spokesman for nonviolence and dialogue with the Indonesian authorities."